 Used in various places to brighten up an area such as entrances to the village, outside community centres and large planters on road islands.
 Tubs are re-planted twice a year for year round colour.

-Many woodland areas in parishes are neglected and need managing as they are very valuable.
+Many woodland areas in parishes are neglected and need managing.
 We identify what they are used for, maintain them and put together a package to regularly monitor them.

 R&G Grounds maintains and revives bog gardens.
 Below shows pictures before work has taken place.